IzemHamouchene/CalculateImage-VideoSize-25-26/README.md

 3. FPS (Frames Per Second)

 ##### Output Parameter (1)
-The program mus return the size of the video (half the time in grayscale and the other half in color) (in GB) _The output values must be returned with two digits after the decimal point._
+The program must return the size of the video (half the time in grayscale and the other half in color) (in GB) _The output values must be returned with two digits after the decimal point._